aisu-programming/NTNU-Course-Selenium-Bot/README.md

 Just execute the program `course-vacancy-monitor.py`.

+For those who want LINE Notifications, you can change the variable `LINE_NOTIFY_BOT` into `True`.

+And copy the AccessToken of your LINE Notify Bot into the file `LineNotifyBot_AccessToken.txt`.

 ## Notice

 It's better for you to keep the browser on the top of your desk.